 The house is a small one bedroom dwelling.
 To sleep four, one person had to sleep on the couch and one on an air bed.
 The house was also very buggy, although that is to be expected in a tropical rainforest.
 For me, it was a great place to hang our heads for one night, but not somewhere I would want to stay for a longer duration (mainly because of the bugs).
 I should add though, that there was Wi-Fi and satellite TV.
 So after a long day of exploring nature, we were able to come home and watch the women’s gymnastic finals from the Rio Olympics.
 A great mesh of old world charm and modern conveniences!

 Driving the Road to Hana with kids was a highlight of the whole Hawaii trip.
 It was such an unparalleled experience for us.
 Waking up in East Maui, I felt like I was at the end of the world!
 Our kids did get a little bored in the car, but luckily no one got carsick!
 We did have barf bags just in case.
 And I will admit, scenic drives can be a more adult oriented activity, but the kids loved seeing the waterfalls, the rainbow eucalyptus trees and swimming at the black sand beach and in a waterfall.

 Sounds incredible, right?

-Have you driven the Road to Hana?
+Have you driven the Road to Hana with kids?
 What was your trip like?
 What stops should we be sure to include next time?